AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-clients.md

 ## Remove clients from a community

 Remove a client from a community to remove an application's access to the REST API.
-To remove a client from a community, follow these steps:
+To remove a client from a community:

 1. In the left pane, select **Data Management** > **Communities**.